n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Merge/README.md

 # Merge

-The Merge node is useful to merge data of multiple streams, once data of both streams are available.
+The Merge node is useful to merge data of multiple streams, once data of both streams is available.

 ## Node Reference

 - **Mode:** You can specify how data of branches should be merged.
 The following are the options.
   - ***Append:*** Combines data of both inputs.
 The output will contain items of input 1 and input 2.
 	- ***Keep Key Matches:*** Keeps data of input 1 if it finds a match with data of input 2.
 	- ***Merge By Index:*** Merges data of both the inputs.
 The output will contain the data of input 1 merged with the data of input 2.
 The merge occurs based on the index of the items.
 For example, the first item of input 1 will be merged with the first item of input 2.
     - ***Merge By Key:*** Merges data of both the inputs.
 The output will contain the data of input 1 merged with the data of input 2.
 The merge occurs depending on a defined key.